MicroEJ/How-To/SNI-LED/README.md

 2. Adapt this HelloWorld to run into a Multi Sandbox kernel [Single-App-to-Multi-App-Platform](../Single-App-to-Multi-App-Platform/).

 <!--
- - Copyright 2018 IS2T.
+ - Copyright 2018-2019 MicroEJ Corp.
 All rights reserved.
- - For demonstration purpose only.
- - IS2T PROPRIETARY.
-Use is subject to license terms.
+ - Use of this source code is governed by a BSD-style license that can be found with this software.
 -->